Chana Masala is a healthy, vegetarian main course that is satisfying and full of spices.

 This recipe is one that Molly’s husband, Brandon, makes.
 I can just picture Molly standing over Brandon’s shoulder with pen and paper in hand, scribbling down the recipe.
 A fun tidbit about Molly and Brandon…Molly actually met Brandon through her blog when he emailed her, inspired by her French Lemon Yogurt Cake post…you never know what a blog will land you…a cookbook, a TV show, or in Molly’s case, a husband.

-- 2-3 tablespoons good-quality olive oil
+- 2-3 tablespoons extra virgin olive oil

-- 1 medium onion, coarsely chopped
+- 1 medium onion coarsely chopped

-- 2 medium cloves garlic, minced
+- 2 cloves garlic minced

 - 1 teaspoon cumin seeds